mlin-os/kernel_dev/question_list.md

 7. what's the differencies between trap, exception and interrupt?

 __idtentry__ macro performs the preparations required before an exception handler will be called, the __interrupt__ macro performs the preparations required before an interrupt handler will be called and the _entry_SYSCALL_64_ will do the preparations required before a system call handler will be executed.

+8. how to cooperate shared data between different service or "smaller" code path?

+### Latest topics

+1. what's memory mapping and how does it work?

+see [this manual](https://linux-kernel-labs.github.io/refs/heads/master/labs/memory_mapping.html) for basic concepts.

+2. what's vfs and how does it work?